cobyge/G.O.A.T/README.md

     Figure out now.json file renaming.
 Add now deployment to README

-	Add explanation of the tagging system
+	Add explanation of the tagging system - Channels need to be named the same as roles.
+If there are symbols/emojis in the channel name, the role should start with the same emoji.